fachat/csa_ultracpu/CPLD/VIDEO.md

 Palette registers (future extension):

-- r88 - r95: reserved for future colour palette extensions (mapped twice for 16 cols)
+- r88 - r95: reserved for future colour palette extensions (to be mapped twice for 16 cols)

 ### Memory-mapped registers